MattSonnati/where_is_the_french_silicon_valley/README.md

-# Where is the french Silicon Salley?
+# Where is the french Silicon Valley?

 I grew up in the French Riviera and when I got my first job in Sophia Antipolis (close to Nice) I was told that this place was the french Silicon Valley.
 I was young and took it for granted.